What It’s Really Like to Be a Hair Salon Owner Going Back to Work Right Now

 As for me, I was all over the board.
 I was conflicted at the thought of going back to work – excited to see my clients and get back to doing what I love, but also really worried.
 I’m going to have to be in everyone’s bubble.
 There’s a lot of anxiety around that.

 The Internal Dilemma of Getting Back to the Salon Right Now

-I know all of my staff is chomping at the bit to get back to work because none of us have received unemployment, so we've all been really having a hard time financially.
-Because me and my husband are self-employed, we also haven't seen any sort of relief yet.
-At this point in time, my household hasn't even seen their stimulus checks.
-It's been crazy.
-Never in my life have I ever had to evaluate anything as strictly as I am right now when it comes to my finances, so I'm eager to be able to provide to my household again.
+I know all of my staff is champing at the bit to get back to work because none of us have received unemployment, so we’ve all been really having a hard time financially.
+Because we are self-employed, we also haven’t seen any sort of relief yet.
+At this point in time, my husband and I haven’t even seen our stimulus checks.
+It’s been crazy.
+Never in my life have I ever had to evaluate anything as strictly as I am right now when it comes to my finances, so I’m eager to be able to provide to my household again.

 I’m also a really social person.
 I miss being at my job, I miss being behind the chair, I miss seeing my clients.
 Even at this point, calling and rescheduling and getting them back on the books has been so nice to be able to just hear how everyone is doing.
 I can’t wait to see a few familiar faces, even though it’s obviously going to be different.

 Right now, I have control over where I am and who I see and how safe I’m being, but then when you put it into a large population of people who are very, very close to one another, it gives me a bit of a scare.